 Intensive Psychotherapy

-A randomized controlled trial of 7-day intensive and standard weekly cognitive therapy for PTSD and emotion-focused supportive therapy concludes that: Cognitive therapy for PTSD delivered intensively over little more than a week was as effective as cognitive therapy delivered over 3 months.
-Both had specific effects and were superior to supportive therapy.
-Intensive cognitive therapy for PTSD is a feasible and promising alternative to traditional weekly treatment.
-To read about this research, go to the American Journal of Psychiatry.
+Researchers conducted this trial to compare a 7-day intensive version of cognitive therapy for PTSD with standard weekly cognitive therapy and emotion-focused supportive therapy.
+Notably, the study found that cognitive therapy for PTSD, when delivered intensively over little more than a week, proved as effective as the same therapy delivered over 3 months.
+Moreover, both formats demonstrated specific therapeutic effects and outperformed supportive therapy.
+Consequently, intensive cognitive therapy for PTSD emerges as a feasible and promising alternative to traditional weekly treatment.

 Why Wait?